bearmentor-community/template/README.md

 - Easy to use database technologies
   - Powered by MongoDB with Mongoose or PostgreSQL with Sequelize
 - Simple user authentication and authorization flow with basic security
-  - Powered by Web Storage API, Express, `bcrypt`, and JSON Web Token (JWT), Express CORS and Helmet
+  - Powered by Web Storage API, Express, `bcrypt`, and JSON Web Token (JWT), Express CORS, and Helmet
+  - Not using Passport for basic email and password
 - Proper response of message and error
   - Using Express middlewares with advised HTTP response status
 - Edit user profile and upload pictures